marxin/texi2rst-generated/sphinx/gccint/interfacing-to-gcc-output.rst

 normally in use on the target system.
 This is done with the machine-description macros described (see :ref:`target-macros`).

-.. index:: unions, returning

-.. index:: structures, returning

-.. index:: returning structures and unions
+.. index:: unions, returning, structures, returning, returning structures and unions

 However, returning of structure and union values is done differently on some target machines.
 As a result, functions compiled with PCC